EduardMe/h3_lichee/README.md

 - There was mismatch in structure in
 - The `i2c` client data was not found properly by
 - Image size was incorrect `768` in place of `752`
+- By default auto exposure and auto gain was enabled

 ### Problems